pixlee/pixlee-ios-sdk/README.md

 Additionally, you can control how an album loads its data using `PXLAlbumFilterOptions` and `PXLAlbumSortOptions`.
 To use these, create a new instance with `PXLAlbumFilterOptions()` or `PXLAlbumSortOptions(sortType:SortType, ascending:Boolean)`, set the necessary properties, and then set those objects to the `filterOptions` and `sortOptions` properties on your album.
 Make sure to set these before calling `loadNextPageOfPhotosForAlbum:`.

-Once an album has loaded contents from the server, it will instantiate `PXLPhoto` objects that can be consumed by your UI. `PXLPhoto` exposes all of the data for a content available through the Pixlee API and offers several image url sizes depending on your needs.
+Once an album has loaded content from the server, it will instantiate `PXLPhoto` objects that can be consumed by your UI. `PXLPhoto` exposes all of the data for a content available through the Pixlee API and offers several image url sizes depending on your needs.

-To help you quickly get started, we've also built an album view controller and content detail view controller that can be used and customized in your app. `PXLAlbumViewController` uses a `UICollectionView` to display the contents in an album and includes a toggle to switch between a grid and list view.
+To help you quickly get started, we've also built an album view controller and content detail view controller that can be used and customized in your app. `PXLAlbumViewController` uses a `UICollectionView` to display the content in an album and includes a toggle to switch between a grid and list view.
 You can use the `viewControllerForAlbum` method of the class to instantiate a new view controller with the provided album object.
 Example of showing the ViewController
 ```swift
 let albumVC = PXLAlbumViewController.viewControllerForAlbum(album:album)
 showViewController(VC: albumVC)
 ```
-The album view controller is set up to automatically load more pages of contents as the user scrolls, giving it an infinite scroll effect.
+The album view controller is set up to automatically load more pages of content as the user scrolls, giving it an infinite scroll effect.

 If a user taps on a content in the `PXLAlbumViewController`, we present a detail view with `PXLPhotoDetailViewController`.
 You may present a detail view yourself by instantiating an instance of `PXLPhotoDetailViewController.viewControllerForPhot` and providing  the `PXLPhoto` instance property.
 The content detail view is configured to display:
 * the large content